 A conversion ad campaign is an ad objective that you can set up, by choosing the “Conversion” goal while setting up your Facebook ad.

-It means that you’re asking Facebook to display your advertisement to people who have intention to make purchase online.
+It means that you’re asking Facebook to display your advertisement to people who have the intention to make purchase online.
 This type of Facebook ad will cost you higher than the PPE objective type.

-The most important factor of a conversion ad campaign is how much an unit sale of conversion will be costed.
+The most important factor of a conversion ad campaign is how much a unit sale of conversion will be costed.
 It means that you need to calculate how much will you need to spend in order to convert one user to add to cart / check out / purchase product on your store.
 This cost is called Cost per conversion within Facebook Ads.
 However, if you target your conversion as purchase, the cost is named Cost per sale (CPS).
 Normally, CPS depends on the rate that a merchant can afford.
-But experienced merchants recommend that CPS should be in between of $10 and $15.
+But experienced merchants recommend that CPS should be in between $10 and $15.

 How to test a conversion ad campaign?

-I would suggest that you will spend on this conversion campaign with a daily budget range from $5 to $7 per day.
+I would suggest that you will spend on this conversion campaign with a daily budget ranging from $5 to $7 per day.
 After one day of campaign going live, you can start measuring the performance of your ad.
 Now, the ultimate goal that you need to reduce the cost per click (CPC) to lower than $2/click.
 Now, if CPC is higher than this rate, turn off your ad.
 After disabling ad, you can re-analyze why your ad is highly costed, then re-adjust ad for optimizing.
 Nonetheless, if CPC is lower than this rate, then it’s a good sign that you’re having a well-performed advertisement.

 Be cautious with Facebook ads policy and changes

-One more thing before this article closes, you need to keep up to date with all Facebook new regulation or policy to prevent Facebook from disabling your ad account.
+One more thing before this article closes, you need to keep up to date with all Facebook new regulations or policy to prevent Facebook from disabling your ad account.
 To get help and detailed instruction for Facebook ads, I would suggest you to visit Facebook Business Help Centre to look up for information.